 If you want to use Private Tunnel on Linux, it is a bit more time consuming to set up.
 Additionally, it will require more technical knowledge, but we would say it’s safe to assume that Linux users have the necessary technical acumen.
 They will need to look at how to use the command line for OpenVPN, along with the configuration file that is provided on the site.

 Game consoles are not compatible for use with Private Tunnel VPN.
 Moreover, the tendency is that most smart televisions, which are not Amazon or Android enabled, are also not functional with this VPN service.
 But to end this section with a happy note, Tor is supported.

-Sadly, Private Tunnel VPN also fell under the ban-hammer, and you cannot stream Netflix shows while connected to it.
-We’re not sure how well it works with most other streaming platforms, but we were unable to get into BBC iPlayer, so it seems likely users will not have much more luck with Hulu, HBO, and others.
-That’s why we suggest grabbing a VPN that manages to unblock Netflix.
+However, it wasn’t able to get through the increasingly-difficult BBC iPlayer, so it seems likely users will not have much more luck with Hulu, HBO, and others.
+That’s why we suggest grabbing a more consistent VPN that manages to unblock Netflix.

 Private Tunnel VPN is quite open about the fact that they do not want their service to be used for anything that is illegal.
 It should, therefore, come as no surprise that they frown on customers using their service for torrenting.

 Their bottom line is that they do not allow any form of torrenting from any location.
 However, they do allow P2P on a few servers, and some users may choose to walk this line, trying to find them by trial-and-error.
 Our feeling is that if torrenting is one of your primary reasons for purchasing a VPN, there are much better options out there.

 Private Tunnel VPN wants to keep all their traffic legal and above board.
 So, although their protocol, OpenVPN, can get through the Great Firewall on specific ports, users in China will not be able to download or use Private Tunnel VPN.